You need a Windows 10 Installation .iso to download the latest version see Windows OEM Downloads and FAQs.

 It’s contents should look like above.

 You can use it to perform a clean install.
-For more details see Clean Installing Windows 10 RS3/Version 1709/Creator’s Update with UEFI and Secure Boot.
+For more details see Windows OEM FAQs and Downloads.